A Master of Criminal Justice (M.C.J.) degree can help pave the way for advancement

 Selection of a research problem, review of pertinent literature, collection and analysis of data, and composition of thesis.
 Once enrolled, student should register for at least one credit hour of master's research each semester until completion.
 S/U grading.

 NOTE: Thesis-track students will be required to complete and successfully defend a research-based thesis.
-Non-thesis track students will be required to complete and successfully pass a written comprehensive exam in the same semester as the internship course is taken.
+Non-thesis track students will be required to complete and successfully pass a written comprehensive exam in the same semester as the internship is taken.

 Electives (15-18 Hours)